How to Bulk Enable or Disable WooCommerce Backorders

 clear woocommerce stock in bulk

-This will clear the values in the Stock field.
+This will instantly clear the values in the Stock field for all selected items.

 enable or disable WooCommerce backorders in bulk